jbassard/Getting-and-Cleaning-Data-Project/CodeBook.md

 Columns represent the different variables used for this project.
 The data were averaged and grouped by row, based on Subject and Activity identifiers.
 Subject column is numbered sequentially from 1 to 30.
-Activity column has 6 type-names as listed below:
+ActivitName column has 6 type-names as listed below:
-* WALKING (value 1): subject was walking during the test
+* WALKING (activity value 1): subject was walking during the test
-* WALKING_UPSTAIRS (value 2): subject was walking up during the test
+* WALKING_UPSTAIRS (activity value 2): subject was walking up during the test
-* WALKING_DOWNSTAIRS (value 3): subject was walking down during the test
+* WALKING_DOWNSTAIRS (activity value 3): subject was walking down during the test
-* SITTING (value 4): subject was sitting during the test
+* SITTING (activity value 4): subject was sitting during the test
-* STANDING (value 5): subject was standing during the test
+* STANDING (activity value 5): subject was standing during the test
-* LAYING (value 6): subject was laying down during the test
+* LAYING (activity value 6): subject was laying down during the test

 # The variables in the tidy data
  [1] "Subject"
- [2] "Activity"
+ [2] "ActivityName"
  [3] "TimeBodyAccelerometer-mean()-X"
  [4] "TimeBodyAccelerometer-mean()-Y"
  [5] "TimeBodyAccelerometer-mean()-Z"